AnotherSadGit/azurefunctions.blobtrigger/README_ReadingAppSettings.md

 3. Copy the new settings from Local settings to Remote settings, via the Publish tab > Application settings dialog:
 	a.
 Open the Publish tab (Solution Explorer, right-click on project, select Publish);
 	b.
 In the Hosts section click the ellipsis button then select 'Manage Azure App Service settings' - the Application settings dialog will open;
 	c.
-In the Application settings dialog find the new setting, in this example 'BlobPath', set the cursor in the Remote textbox, then click the link 'Insert value from Local' to copy the value from the Local setting to the Remote one;
+In the Application settings dialog find the new setting, in this example 'BlobPath', then click the link 'Insert value from Local' to copy the value from the Local setting to the Remote one;
 	d.
 Click OK to close the Application settings dialog and return to the Publish tab.

 4. Publish the update via the Publish tab > Publish button.